Learn all there is to know about the Easter Bunny and its connection to Easter.

 e.)
 Marzipan Easter eggs

 f.)
-Artificial eggs such as Fabergé egg, giant Easter eggs, pisanica, and other decorative sculptures
+Artificial eggs such as Fabergé eggs, giant Easter eggs, pisanica, and other decorative sculptures

 Where is the Easter Bunny right now?

-Just like how NORAD tracks the whereabouts of Santa during Christmas eve, there are Easter Bunny trackers that track the location of our favorite rabbit during Easter eve.
+Just like how NORAD tracks the whereabouts of Santa on Christmas eve, there are Easter Bunny trackers that track the location of our favorite rabbit on Easter eve.
 One of the tracking sites is TrackEasterBunny.

 Many shops and stores, especially during the season, sell bunny costumes.
 Similar to Santa Claus, Easter Bunny costumes are designed to match how the Easter Bunny traditionally looks.
 They are usually rabbits with white fur-wearing human clothes such as pants and a vest.

 Rise of the Guardians

 He has walking Easter eggs as minions and tall sentinel eggs.
 The Easter Bunny and his allies were known to be enemies with the villain Pitch, more commonly known as The Boogeyman.

 Easter holiday: What it’s about

 What is Easter?

 Easter, which may also be known as Pascha or Resurrection Day, is a festival recalling and paying respect to the resurrection of Jesus from the dead.
 It is stated in the New Testament to have happened on the third day of Jesus’s burial after his crucifixion in 30 AD.
 The festival is observed as a culmination of the Passion of Jesus and Lent, 40-day fasting.

 When is Easter Sunday?